smbwain/msv-config/README.md

 );
 ```

-You could read values from config
+You could read values from config.

 ```js
 conf.get('appName')